Wall of Respect

 The Wall of Respect was an outdoor mural first painted in 1967 by the Visual Arts Workshop of the Organization of Black American Culture (OBAC).
 It is considered the first large-scale, outdoor community mural, which spawned a movement across the U.S. and internationally.
 The mural represented the contributions of fourteen designers, photographers, painters, and others, notably Chicago muralist William Walker, in a design layout proposed by Laini (Sylvia) Abernathy.
 Some of the artists would go on to found the influential AfriCOBRA artists collective.
 The work comprised a montage of portraits of heroes and heroines of African American history painted on the sides of two story, closed tavern building at the corner of Chicago's East 43rd Street and South Langley Avenue, in Bronzeville, Chicago, sometimes called the Black Belt.
-Images included Nat Turner, Elijah Muhammad, Malcolm X, Muhammad Ali, Gwendolyn Brooks, W.E.B.
-Dubois, Marcus Garvey, Aretha Franklin, and Harriet Tubman, among others.
+Images included Nat Turner, Elijah Muhammad, Malcolm X, Muhammad Ali, Gwendolyn Brooks, W. E. B. Du Bois, Marcus Garvey, Aretha Franklin, and Harriet Tubman, among others.

-While it only lasted a few years, until the building was torn-down in 1972, it inspired community mural projects across the United States and internationally.
+While it only lasted a few years, until the building was torn down in 1972, it inspired community mural projects across the United States and internationally.